Randomized Phase II Trial of Trastuzumab or EVEROLIMUS in Hormone-refractory Metastatic Breast Cancer

 - Patients with an active, bleeding diathesis

 - Female patients who are pregnant or breast feeding, or adults of reproductive potential who are not using effective birth control methods.
 If barrier contraceptives are being used, these must be continued throughout the trial by both sexes.
 Hormonal contraceptives are not acceptable as a sole method of contraception.
-(Women of childbearing potential must have a negative urine or serum pregnancy test within 7 days prior to administration of RAD001)
+(Women of childbearing potential must have a negative urine or serum pregnancy test within 7 days prior to administration of everolimus)

-- Patients who have received prior treatment with an mTOR inhibitor (sirolimus, temsirolimus, everolimus).
+- Patients who have received prior treatment with an mTOR inhibitor (sirolimus, temsirolimus, everolimus)

 - Symptomatic intrinsic lung disease or extensive tumor involvement of the lungs, resulting in dyspnea at rest